FYI: I earn a small commission from some links and advertisements.

 My friend Willa from Sonnewald Natural Foods says that even if you don't have the room and sun for a pot, you can grow your own sprouts in a jar.

-It doesn't have to be about producing food either.
+Raising things yourself doesn't only have to be about producing food.
 You can raise other useful raw materials such as fiber or wood.